kisonecat/ximera-ios/converter/INTSTALLATION.md

    Alternatively, you can switch back to the default version (1.9.3) by typing rvm default And when a new version of Ruby comes along, you can easily install it alongside your existing versions.

+10. Finally, you will also need the following gems:

+`gem install pdf-reader`

+and

+`gem install plist`

 Installing Pngcrush